zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/node.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}podCIDRs represents the IP ranges assigned to the node for usage by Pods on that node.
+    <dd>podCIDRs represents the IP ranges assigned to the node for usage by Pods on that node.
 If this field is specified, the 0th entry must match the podCIDR field.
-It may contain at most 1 value for each of IPv4 and IPv6.{{% /md %}}</dd>
+It may contain at most 1 value for each of IPv4 and IPv6.</dd>

     <dt class="property-optional"
             title="Optional">